jhuapl-boss/heaviside/docs/StepFunctionDSL.md

            terminate, then execution will continue on the next valid state.
   - `error(s)`: A single string, array of strings, or empty array of errors to match against.
 An empty array matches against all errors.
+  - JsonPath: An optional JsonPath string about where to place the error information in relationship to the errored state's input.
+By default the error information will replace the errored state's input.
+              Error information is a dictionary containing the key 'Error' and possibly the key 'Cause'.

 Note: Ordering of everything besides `retry` and `catch` is currently fixed.
 There
       can be multiple `retry` and `catch` statements and there is no ordering of